landing-ai/landingai-python/docs/inferences/getting-started.md

 ## Building your first model

 To run inferences using LandingLens, you must first build a model.
 If you didn't sign up before, visit https://app.landing.ai/, sign up for a free account and create a new project.
-If you are not familiar with LandingLens, you can find a lot of useful information in the [LandingLens support center](https://support.landing.ai/docs/landinglens-workflow).
+If you are not familiar with LandingLens, you can find a lot of useful information in the [LandingLens documentation](https://landinglens.docs.landing.ai/).

 Long story short, after creating a project in LandingLens you will need to: